-The McWay Waterfall in Julia Pfeiffer Burns State Park is one of the most beautiful waterfalls I have ever seen and one of the best in California.
+McWay Falls in Julia Pfeiffer Burns State Park is one of the most beautiful waterfalls I have ever seen and one of the best in California.
 The water cascades down the face of the cliff and lands right on the sand, feeding the ocean itself.
-The waterfall is located about 40 miles south of Carmel in a state park that sneaks up on you in the midst of the Highway 1 curves.
+The waterfall is located about 40 miles south of Carmel in a state park that sneaks up on you amid the Highway 1 curves.
 If you miss this gem, you really should turn around and find it; you will know you are there when you see the cars lining both sides of the road.
 The trail is a mere quarter of a mile and features views of the waterfall the entire time.
+Here is all the information.

 - Cost: Free